WebOfTrust/keri/docs/Q-and-A-Security.md

 Tombstoning in Self Sov Identity and DIDs has a very different meaning than in everyday's language (where it means *'the act of jumping in a straight, upright vertical posture into the sea or other body of water from a high jumping platform, such as a cliff, bridge or harbour edge.'*)

 It stems from the development of ledger-based identities like Sovrin.
-Tombstoning means "Burry the transactions" Because Sovrin is a permissioned ledger, the steward lets you read it - or won't let you read the transactions, depending of the situation whether the subject of the personal information has requested to be forgotten.
+Tombstoning means "Burry the transactions" Because Sovrin is a permission-ed ledger, the steward lets you read it - or won't let you read the transactions, depending of the situation whether the subject of the personal information has requested to be forgotten.
 A steward could say 'see, I've not published the personal information, so I am good.'.
 For other reasons, `tombstoning` has never been accepted as a viable solution to get rid of the liability issue.

 Tombstoning does not apply to KERI because in indirect mode KEL and KERLs will be ambient available and in direct mode their are only to parties involved.
 If a third party would be involved in direct mode, somebody would breach the understanding that it's private communication by design.